amaranth-community-unofficial/python-usb-descriptors/README.md

 The library is currently an early work-in-progress; this documentation will be updated when the project is more mature.

-# notable differences to `usb-protocol`
+# notable differences to `python-usb-protocol`
-The USB Audio/MIDI class implementation which originally was contributed to `usb-protocol` is broken there and is fixed in this project.
+The USB Audio/MIDI class implementation which originally was contributed to `python-usb-protocol` is broken there and is fixed in this project.